-The purpose of this study is to determine if an investigational treatment regimen of BMS-663068 (BMS Attachment Inhibitor) twice a day, plus other antiretroviral medications used in combination is safe and effective for the treatment of subjects who are infected with Human Immunodeficiency Virus (HIV-1).
+The purpose of this study is to determine if an investigational treatment regimen of BMS-663068 /GSK3684934.
+ViiV Healthcare Company's (ViiV Healthcare) Attachment Inhibitor twice a day, plus other antiretroviral medications used in combination is safe and effective for the treatment of subjects who are infected with Human Immunodeficiency Virus (HIV-1).
 HIV positive subjects in this research study must be "Heavily Treatment Experienced".
 This means you must have taken many HIV medications during the history of your disease and must have developed resistance or become intolerant to many of these HIV medications.

-The other antiretroviral medications used in combination with the BMS Attachment Inhibitor are referred to in this research study as an Optimized Background Therapy (OBT).
+The other antiretroviral medications used in combination with the Attachment Inhibitor are referred to in this research study as an Optimized Background Therapy (OBT).

-The BMS Attachment Inhibitor is part of a new class of antiretroviral drugs being studied for the treatment of HIV.
-The BMS Attachment Inhibitor is NOT approved by the U.S. Food and Drug Administration (FDA) and is considered experimental.
-Throughout this consent form the investigational drug BMS Attachment Inhibitor and OBT medications will be referred to as the "study drugs" or "study medications".
+The Attachment Inhibitor is part of a new class of antiretroviral drugs being studied for the treatment of HIV.
+The Attachment Inhibitor is NOT approved for public use in any country around the world.
+Throughout this consent form the investigational drug Attachment Inhibitor and OBT medications will be referred to as the "study drugs" or "study medications".